Kenneth Zebrowski Jr.

-Kenneth Paul Zebrowski (born November 20, 1980) is a Democratic member of the New York State Assembly, from the 96th district, representing the communities of Clarkstown and Haverstraw, and portions of the Town of Ramapo, including the villages of Pomona, Wesley Hills, and most of New Hempstead.
-Prior to his election to the Assembly he served in the Rockland County Legislature.
+Kenneth Paul Zebrowski (born November 20, 1980) is an American politician who served as a Democratic member of the New York State Assembly.
+In 2020, he was re-elected to represent the 96th district of New York, which includes the communities of Clarkstown, Haverstraw, and portions of the town of Ramapo.
+Prior to his election to the assembly, Zebrowski served in the Rockland County Legislature.